jai2036/gorestapi/README.md

 # gorestapi
-Quick start with  GO lang to implement rest api operation.
+Quick start with  GO lang to implement rest api and various operations.

 ## Description
 Rest api exposes GET AND POST methods to user.